 Size and Dimensions

 Size and dimensions decide whether the video will play effectively or not.
 This is why there are strict guidelines regarding the related specs.
 For horizontal videos, always use the aspect ratio of 4:3 or 16:9.
-Horizontal videos can have 3:4 or 9:16 ratio.
+Horizontal videos can have a 3:4 or 9:16 ratio.
 1:1 square videos are also acceptable.

 If we talk about the size of in-article or in-stream videos, then 256 pixels is the minimum size for both the dimensions (length and width).
 Only the 300×250 and 320×180 placements are exempted to have a lesser pixel length.
 Other than in-feed and in-article ads, 256 and 144 are the respective minimum length and width.

-So make sure you are not using any sizes or dimensions other than mentioned above to avoid policy violations.
+So make sure you are not using any sizes or dimensions other than those mentioned above to avoid policy violations.

 Just like the technical guidelines, there are some user experience-related guidelines too.
 The video content should always be more than the in-stream video ad content.
 Ads can autoplay only when 50% or more of the ad unit is in the viewport.
 The viewport should have no more than one video ad being played at a time.

 There are separate guidelines for sticky containers too.
 A sticky video player should start as a normal and a fully visible in-page player before transitioning as a sticky player.
 The transition should take place as the user scrolls through the page.
 The player should also have a clearly visible dismissal feature.

 There are some more guidelines that apply to non-in-stream video ads (in-banner video ads, native video ads, interstitial video ads, rewarded video ads, and app open video ads, etc).
 Stick to these guidelines to avoid breaking policies: